solo-io/gloo/docs/getting_started/kubernetes/basic_routing.md

     We use the `--prefix-rewrite` to rewrite path on incoming requests to match the paths our petstore expects.

     Note that we have omitted the `--name` flag for selecting a virtual service.
-Routes are always assoicated with a Virtual Service in Gloo, which groups routes by their domain.
+Routes are always associated with a Virtual Service in Gloo, which groups routes by their domain.
 Since we skipped creating a virtual service for this route, `my-virtual-service` will be created automatically for us.